Title: The Traditions of Men

 - Jesus responds to the Pharisees hypocrisy with Scripture references and examples (6-13).

 - Jesus uses this confrontation as a teaching moment to show his disciples the principles that characterize the heart of God (14-23).

-Transition: let’s begin with this 1st section, the offended Pharisees…
+Transition: So, let’s begin with this 1st section, and find out just what is so offensive to the Pharisees…

 I. The Pharisees are offended and confront Jesus about his disciples’ lack of discipline when it comes to the traditions of the elders (1-5).

 exp.: in v 1 and 2, we see why they’re offended; rd v 1-2; here we have…

 - The Offence: eating bread w/ unwashed, defiled hands.
 And all of God’s children said – NASTY!
 Yeah!
 Any germ-a-phobe like me is going to side with the Pharisees on this one!
 At first glance, you might say you agree with them.
 But is that really the problem?
 We have…

 - The Explanation: rd v 3-4; properly: Gk is unless they wash their hands with a fist.
 There is a certain way to wash, and the disciples aren’t doing that.
 When you read this, in the English, you get the idea that these guys were just eating with dirty hands.
 I’m with the Pharisees if that’s the case!
 But a closer look at the Gk tells us that their complaint wasn’t that they didn’t wash their hands; it was that they didn’t wash their hands “with a fist”.
 They didn’t wash their hands the way the Pharisees do!
 If it ain’t done like we do it… it ain’t done!
 So, here’s the deal: Jesus is responsible for his disciples.
 It might just be his fault as much as it is theirs.
 So, they confront Jesus about his apparent failure to teach the disciples how to wash themselves.